-- 1. Contracting Parties and Cooperating Non-Contracting Parties (CPCs) are committed to limiting the total fishing capacity in the region to achieve sustainable catch levels of tropical tunas in the Indian Ocean.
-In this regard, CPCs are committed to reducing the number of their vessels of 24 m overall length and over, and under 24 meters if they fish outside their EEZ, fishing for tropical tunas in the IOTC Area, with a target of reducing by 30% from the number of their vessels that were active in recent years. - 2.
-In relation to paragraph 1, due consideration will be given to the interests of the developing coastal States, in particular small island Developing States and Territories within the IOTC area of competence whose economies depend largely on fisheries, and to their rights and obligations in accordance with paragraph 3 and 4 of IOTC Resolution 03/01 On the limitation of Fishing Capacity of Contracting Parties and Cooperating Non-Contracting Parties. - 3.
-This recommendation will be applicable until when the Commission adopts a measure concerning allocation criteria.
-The provisions of this Recommendation will not prejudice future discussions on quota allocation for tuna and tuna-like species, taking into account, inter alia, legitimate aspirations of the developing Coastal States to develop their fishing capacity.
+- Contracting Parties and Cooperating Non-Contracting Parties (CPCs) are committed to managimening the total fishing capacity in the region to achieve sustainable catch levels of tropical tunas in the Indian Ocean.
+In this regard Except for those CPCs that have already reduced their capacity over the past years, CPCs are recommended to reduce committed to reducing the number of their vessels of 24 m overall length and over, and under 24 meters if they fish outside their EEZ, fishing for tropical tunas in the IOTC Area, with a target of by, to the extent possible reducing by 30% from the number of their vessels that were active in the

+- In relation to paragraph 1, due consideration will be given to the interests of the developing coastal States, in particular developing coastal States, including small island Developing States and Territories-and Least Developed Countries within the IOTC area of competence whose economies depend largely on fisheries, should take precedence and line consideration will be given to their rights and obligations in accordance with paragraph 3 and 4 of IOTC Resolution 03/01 On the limitation of Fishing Capacity of Contracting Parties and Cooperating Non-Contracting Parties.

+- This recommendation will be applicable until when the Commission adopts a measure concerning allocation

+criteria.
+The provisions of this Recommendation will not prejudice future discussions on quota allocation for

+a mis en forme : Surlignage

+a mis en forme : Surlignage

+a mis en forme : Surlignage

+a mis en forme : Surlignage

+a mis en forme : Surlignage

+IOTC-2025-S29-PropD\Rev2 received: 14:08

+tuna and tuna-like species, taking into account, inter alia, legitimate aspirations of the developing Coastal States, in particular developing coastal States, including small island Developing States and Least Developed Countries to develop their fishing capacity.